aranair/aranair.github.io/source/posts/2016-11-28-aws-emr-apache-pig-elasticsearch.html.markdown

 With Elastic Cloud, the problems ended here.
 Although, as a side note: if you are planning on indexing from an AWS instance to Elastic Cloud though, re-consider that.
-The speed of indexing internally to an AWS cluster is *orders of magnitudes* faster than indexing to Elastic Cloud.
+The speed of indexing to Elastic Cloud is *orders of magnitudes* slower than indexing among Amazon web services.

 ### AWS ElasticSearch Service and IAM Roles

-With AWS, I encountered yet another problem unfortunately.
+Unfortunately, with AWS, I encountered more problems.

-AWS Elasticsearch Service does not allow any of the commercial plugins like Shield, Watcher, Graph and it also lacks a good access control mechanism and/or VPC access.
+AWS Elasticsearch Service currently does not allow any of the commercial plugins like Shield, Watcher and it also lacks a good access control mechanism and/or VPC access.
 While there are some alternative mechanisms to control resource access but for my use-case, none of them were ideal.

-- Whitelisting of IPs:
+**Whitelisting of IPs:**
-  - This could work if the instance, which is indexing the Elasticsearch, has a static IP.
+ This could work if the instance, which is indexing the Elasticsearch, has a static IP.
 However for my case, I was using Apache Pig in Amazon Elastic MapReduce (EMR).
 It spins up task instances with random IPs.
 As you might imagine, whitelisting `54.0.0.0/8` isn't exactly safe :P

-- IAM roles:
+**IAM roles:**
-  - I could restrict access via IAM roles.
+ I could restrict access via IAM roles.
 However, all requests have to be signed individually, and at the time of this writing, there isn't any Pig or Hive scripts available to do that yet.
 To be honest, I don't think there are many libraries that support this right now.
 This has been confirmed by AWS.

 ### Proxy Server